 A MESSAGE FROM OUR EXECUTIVE DIRECTOR

-As you head south out of Amarillo on Western Ave, if you’re not paying attention you’ll drive right past the High Plains Children’s Home campus and not even know that you’ve missed a gem of the Golden Spread.
+As you head south out of Amarillo on Western Street, if you’re not paying attention you’ll drive right past the High Plains Children’s Home campus and not even know that you’ve missed a gem of the Golden Spread.
 However, if you DO know where you’re headed, you can hang a left and enter the campus where, since 1967, we have cared for hundreds and hundreds of children in an effort to preserve their precious hearts and spirits.
 In addition to caring for children, we have constructed Pa & Megan’s Place, a neighborhood that allows adults with special needs to live independently, while still receiving assistance with things like transportation, finances, and social interactions.
 So, next time you find yourself in the neighborhood, we’d love for you to drop in, say hello, and let us show you around.
 I promise it’ll be well worth your time!

 HOW YOU CAN HELP

 The Home is exceptionally blessed to be able to operate debt-free!

 However, the only way this standard can be sustained is through the total reliance on the charitable spirit by which our loyal base of donors fund from the heart.
 Wherever your comfort level is for giving ... small, large or somewhere in between, please know that any amount is appreciated and applied directly to the care of our children and adults with special needs.